Here’s a DIY project that will turn your backyard into an amazing outdoor space!

 Make the horizontal beam with water pipe assembly: If you’re facing the fountain, your water supply line will be on the RIGHT side.
 So, start on the LEFT side of the horizontal beam, and cut a channel into the underside of the beam to hold the copper pipe.
 Since the wood is pretty dense, we’re going to do this in progressive steps.
 First, use a straight ½” router bit and make a channel ¾” deep.
 Stop about 1” from the RIGHT end.
 Then, run a 1” dish carving bit along the left edge of the channel.
 Finish by running this same bit on the right edge of the channel.
 This will provide enough space for the 1 ¼” copper pipe.

 Next, we’ll finish off the RIGHT end by cutting a 1 ½” hole so the pipe can pass through.

-Drill water flow holes for the copper pipe and insert into routed beam: Insert copper pipe into beam.
+Drill water flow holes for the copper pipe and insert it into a routed beam: Insert the copper pipe into the beam.
 Then Drill ¼” holes into every 1” of the copper pipe.
 Blow out the metal shavings and make sure the inside of the pipe is clean.
 Solder a cap onto the LEFT end of the copper pipe.